Archive for the ‘Oxfordshire’ Tag

 The Euro 2016 football was on and I watched as Hungary held Portugal to a 3-3 draw from a 3-1 halftime lead.
 Brilliant: my first soccer coach, Istvan Buczko, had been a Hungarian National Team member in the 60’s so they were my sentimental favourites; and, moreover, the looks on the arrogant Portuguese players’ faces afterwards was worth the time otherwise wasted in front of tele.

 I looked around the spectacular 17th century pub and felt quite at home.
 Hey…isn’t the guy sitting on the left also on the pub sign?
+(Here’s a map to both of them.)

 When I first started visiting Abingdon, the Nag’s Head had been closed down for a while, which is a shame.
 In the centre of one of the oldest market towns in the country AND on an island in the midst of the River Thames is just the start of the boxes this venue ticks.
 Too bad the staff are arrogant and rude, as this house and the beer garden are simply gorgeous.